egzonpllana/InteractiveImageView/README.md

 ```

 ## Example Project
 You can download and run example project `InteractiveImageViewExample`.
-Its very useful to see how contraints of the view are set to make it work properly.

 ### Preview
 <p align="left">